About Notable Essential Oil Families

 Mental / Emotional Uses of Lavender Oils

-Lavender essential oil is primarily a relaxant; wonderful for insomnia or that occassional restless night when you can’t get your mind to stop chattering.
+Lavender essential oil is primarily a relaxant; wonderful for insomnia or that occasional restless night when you can’t get your mind to stop chattering.
 A single drop on a pillowcase, in a diffuser, or six or eight drops in a warm bath before bedtime will ease you to sleep.

 Lavender is also said to calm anxiety and/or hysteria (although for anxiety I first reach for Neroli!).
 Lavender is a valued addition to any stress relieving blend of oils, whether the stress is physical or emotional.